Carver Mead

-Carver Andress Mead (born May 1, 1934) is an American scientist and engineer.
+Carver Andress Mead (born 1 May 1934) is an American scientist and engineer.
 He currently holds the position of Gordon and Betty Moore Professor Emeritus of Engineering and Applied Science at the California Institute of Technology (Caltech), having taught there for over 40 years.
-He taught Deborah Chung, the first female engineering graduate of Caltech.
-He advised the first female electrical engineering student at Caltech, Louise Kirkbride.
-His contributions as a teacher include the classic textbook Introduction to VLSI Systems (1980), which he coauthored with Lynn Conway.

-A pioneer of modern microelectronics, he has made contributions to the development and design of semiconductors, digital chips, and silicon compilers, technologies which form the foundations of modern very-large-scale integration chip design.
-In the 1980s, he focused on electronic modelling of human neurology and biology, creating "neuromorphic electronic systems."
-Mead has been involved in the founding of more than 20 companies.
+A pioneer of modern microelectronics, Mead has made contributions to the development and design of semiconductors, digital chips, and silicon compilers, technologies which form the foundations of modern very-large-scale integration chip design.
+Mead has also been involved in the founding of more than 20 companies.

+In the 1980s, Mead focused on electronic modeling of human neurology and biology, creating "neuromorphic electronic systems."
 Most recently, he has called for the reconceptualization of modern physics, revisiting the theoretical debates of Niels Bohr, Albert Einstein and others in light of later experiments and developments in instrumentation.

+Mead's contributions as a teacher include the classic textbook Introduction to VLSI Systems (1980), which he coauthored with Lynn Conway.
+He also taught Deborah Chung, the first female engineering graduate of Caltech, and advised Louise Kirkbride, the school's first female electrical engineering student.